speechly/react-ui/README.md

 ## Notifications

-Notifictions are small messages that are intended to be momentarily displayed.
+Notifications are small messages that are intended to be momentarily displayed.

 They are shown inside `<BigTranscriptContainer/>` at the top-left of the screen so it needs to be a part of your DOM.

 Notifications can be cleared either programmatically or by tapping on them.

   >
-  > Use Notifications to display usage hints and acknowledge actions
+  > Use Notifications to provide voice usage hints and feedback, especially if the app is unable to respond to the user's utterance
   >

 ### Installation